-Hire a Guide: A major benefit of Onslow Bay Guide Services is my ability to come and fish on your boat!
+Hire a Guide: Let me fish on your boat!
 Getting into saltwater fishing is rewarding but can be overwhelming at times.
 My goal is to mitigate any stressful aspects and enhance your enjoyment as an angler.
 I completely understand that it is always more fun to use your own equipment, and this experience will allow you to learn how to fish with your own gear.
 Besides the boat, I can provide everything else!
 I’ll cater to your goals as an angler, whether it’s learning every detail or just sitting back to relax and reel in fish.
 Above all, I’ll make sure that you have a great time with a safe return home.

 Inshore: Inshore fishing in Wilmington is very productive.
 Flounder, red drum, sheepshead and speckled trout are just a few of the species that I enjoy targeting.
 On these trips, you can expect to fish the intracoastal waters of North Carolina.
 On calm days, we may also fish along the beach for nearshore species such as Spanish mackerel and false albacore.
 Inshore trips offer the perfect setting for anglers who like calm waters, abundant fish and stunning marsh views!